mart2010/pdi-datavault-plugin/README.md

   * Adjust buffer size to fine-tune performance

-Please refer to <PDI Plugin> (TODO: link to description from blog) for more details.
+Please refer to [ETL plugins for DataVault] (http://martin-ouellet.blogspot.ch/2014/03/etl-plugins-for-data-vault.html) for more details.